At a Glance

 - Benefits: Enjoy 40 days annual leave, flexible working, and a generous pension plan.

-- Why this job: Make a real impact on inequality and contribute to high-profile projects in a dynamic environment.
+- Why this job: Make a real impact on inequality and contribute to high-profile projects in your community.

 - Qualifications: Strong analytical skills and a creative mindset are essential; adaptability is key.